 How Video Intelligence Can Flip the Script on Restaurant Labor Shortages

 With the pandemic came the challenges of labor shortage, remote workforce, and increased customer demand for reopening.
-Restaurants can look to augment their workforce and generate real-time insights on measures to improve customer experience by powering existing CCTV cameras and navigate through the challenges posed by the pandemic.
+Restaurants can look to augment their workforce and generate real-time insights on measures to improve customer experience by powering existing CCTV cameras and navigating through the challenges posed by the pandemic.

 For months, restaurant owners waited for a time when things would go back to normal, a time when customers would start coming in, and revenue would increase.

 However, this hope couldn’t be farther from the truth.